Norecipes - Elevating Everyday Meals

 • I like to accent the tangy, savory, sweet taste of the trademark seaweed salad dressing with nutty toasted sesame oil and a touch of ginger to add a warm burst of flavor.

-• Seaweed salad is best when given a chance for the flavors to meld.
-This makes it a great make-ahead side dish that can fit into a weekly meal plan.
+• This Japanese seaweed salad is best when given a chance for the flavors to meld.
+It's a great make-ahead side dish that fits well into a weekly meal plan.

 Seaweed Salad Nutrition